Evolution of mammals: Expansion of ecological niches in the Mesozoic

 A study on Mesozoic mammaliaforms suggests that they were a primary factor in constraining mammalian body size, rather than solely competition from dinosaurs.
+In general, it appears mammal faunas on southern continents had attained larger body sizes than those of northern continents.

 Evolution of major groups of living mammals

 There are currently vigorous debates between traditional paleontologists and molecular phylogeneticists about how and when the modern groups of mammals diversified, especially the placentals.
 Generally, the traditional paleontologists date the appearance of a particular group by the earliest known fossil whose features make it likely to be a member of that group, while the molecular phylogeneticists suggest that each lineage diverged earlier (usually in the Cretaceous) and that the earliest members of each group were anatomically very similar to early members of other groups and differed only in their genetics.
 These debates extend to the definition of and relationships between the major groups of placentals.

 Molecular phylogenetics-based family tree of placental mammals

 Molecular phylogenetics uses features of organisms' genes to work out family trees in much the same way as paleontologists do with features of fossils — if two organisms' genes are more similar to each other than to those of a third organism, the two organisms are more closely related to each other than to the third.

 Molecular phylogeneticists have proposed a family tree that is both broadly similar to but has notable differences from that of the paleontologists.
-Like paleontologists, molecular phylogeneticists have differing ideas about various details, but here is a typical family tree according to molecular phylogenetics: (pdf version) Note that the diagram shown here omits extinct groups, as one cannot extract DNA from fossils.
+Like paleontologists, molecular phylogeneticists have differing ideas about various details, but here is a typical family tree according to molecular phylogenetics: Note that the diagram shown here omits extinct groups, as one cannot extract DNA from most fossils.
+Some finer-level subdivisions are glossed-over.

 Here are the most significant of the differences between this family tree and the one familiar to paleontologists: